orchestrated-io/autonomous-identification/README.md

 1. [Create an AWS account](https://portal.aws.amazon.com/billing/signup#/start)
 1. [Configure your AWS profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
 This user should have sufficient privileges to deploy the SAM application.
 1. Switch to the server directory: `cd server`
-1. Build the docker image: `docker build -t auto-id .`
+1. Build the docker image from the root directory of the repository: `docker build -t auto-id -f server/Dockerfile .`
 1. Set up an environment variable file:
 	* Copy the sample file: `cp config/env.list.sample config/env.list`
 	* Edit `config/env.list` and enter the correct values for each of the environment variables